Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

 \subsection{An Upper Bound Cost Model}

-The exact cost model is based on two assumptions: (1) labels are evenly distributed, and (2) labels are pairwise independent.
-These assumptions may not stand in real-world data graphs.
-The error due to these two assumptions will accumulate and become significant as the number of query edges increases.
-In this case, we need another cost estimation to deal with larger queries.
+The cost model discussed in the previous section is based on assumptions that labels are both evenly distributed and pairwise independent.
+These assumptions may not hold in real-world data graphs.
+This is a problem especially for large queries since the error can accumulate and become significant as the number of query edges increases.
 In this section, we present a cost model that gives an upper bound of the actual cost but is more accurate for larger query graphs.

-{\bf Estimating the number of candidates:} To estimate the upper bound for the number of candidates, two weaker assumptions of label independence are considered: (1) the labels of the adjacent edges of a data node are independent whereas labels, which are in a path starting from a node, are correlated; (2) the labels of the adjacent edges of a data node are correlated whereas labels, which are in a path starting from the node, are independent.
+\para{Estimating the number of candidates.} To estimate an upper bound on the number of candidates, two weaker assumptions of label independence are considered: (1) the labels of the adjacent edges of a data node are independent whereas labels, which are in a path starting from a node, are correlated; (2) the labels of the adjacent edges of a data node are correlated whereas labels, which are in a path starting from the node, are independent.
 For two or more correlated labels, the selectivity of the label with the least selectivity provides an upper bound of the selectivity of the set.

 Under the first assumption, the selectivity of the label with the minimum selectivity in each path is used to estimate the selectivity upper bound of the path.
 This reduces each path in the query to an edge (with the minimum selectivity), and as a result the query becomes a node with a set of adjacent edges (i.e. a tree with only one level).
 Assuming independence between the labels of these edges, Lemma~\ref{lemma:pl1-k} will give an upper bound of the probability that a data node is a candidate for a query node.
-Note that $D$ in the Lemma is set to the number of paths in the $d$-neighbourhood.
+Note that $D$ in the Lemma is set to the number of paths in the $d$-neighborhood.